Wood is a great medium for any artisan, advanced or beginner.

 Special wood formulated products, like oil soaps or other wood gloss polishes, can help protect the finish as well.

-Avoid harsh cleaners or strong abrasives that can scuff or degrade the finish, and try to avoid water, which can cause the wood in your project to swell and crack the gloss.
+Avoid harsh cleaners or strong abrasives that can scuff or degrade the finish, and try to avoid water, which can cause the wood in your project to swell and crack the glossy finish.

 And there you have it!